 - Once you've got the loop, pull the sponge out slowly and gently.

 - Throw the sponge away in the trash.
 Don't flush it!

-- You can put the sponge in up to 24 hours in advance
+- The sponge can be put in up to 24 hours in advance.

-- You can have sex as many times as you like while it's in
+- A person can have sex as many times as they like while it's in.

-- Neither you nor your partner should be able to feel the sponge
+- No one should be able to feel the sponge.

-- Some women are allergic to sulfa drugs, polyurethane, or spermicide and shouldn't use the sponge
+- Some people are allergic to sulfa drugs, polyurethane, or spermicide and shouldn't use the sponge.

 Also, failure rates vary wildly with the sponge.
-It all depends on whether or not you've had a kid.
-For women who haven't given birth, the failure rate is 9% for perfect use, and 16% for real world use.
-For women who've already had kids, the failure rate is way higher—20% for perfect use and 32% for real world use.
+It all depends on whether or not a person has had a child.
+For those who haven't given birth, the failure rate is 9% for perfect use, and 16% for real world use.
+For those who've already had kids, the failure rate is way higher—20% for perfect use and 32% for real world use.